isc-projects/kea/doc/sphinx/arm/ddns.rst

 the client side of the Dynamic DNS protocol (DDNS, defined in `RFC 2136 <https://tools.ietf.org/html/rfc2136>`__) on behalf of the DHCPv4 and DHCPv6 servers (``kea-dhcp4`` and ``kea-dhcp6`` respectively).
-The DHCP servers construct DDNS update requests, known as Name Change Requests (NCRs), based on DHCP lease change events and then post them to D2.
+The DHCP servers construct DDNS update requests, known as NameChangeRequests (NCRs), based on DHCP lease change events and then post them to D2.
 D2 attempts to match each request to the appropriate DNS server(s) and carries out the necessary conversation with those servers to update the